fox-techniques/plutus-pairtrading/docs/demo.md

     ```

-## PLUTUS Data Acquisition
+## 📥 PLUTUS Data Acquisition

-This section highlights how to acquire data using the PLUTUS package:
+This section highlights how to acquire data using the **PLUTUS** package:

-You can fetch historical financial data for multiple tickers using the fetch_yahoo_finance_data function.
+You can fetch historical financial data for multiple tickers using the *fetch_yahoo_finance_data* function.

 === "Code"